Close Menu

 Disclaimer

-Manuscripts that are Published Ahead of Print have been peer reviewed and accepted for publication by the Editorial Board of the West Indian Medical Journal.
-They may appear in their original format and may not be copy edited or formatted in the style guide of this Journal.
-While accepted manuscripts are not yet assigned a volume, issue or page numbers, they can be cited using the DOI and date of e-publication.
+Manuscripts that are “Published at Acceptance” have been peer reviewed and accepted for publication by the Editorial Board of the West Indian Medical Journal.
+They may appear prior to being copy edited or formatted in the style guide of this Journal.
+The contents of the manuscript may change before it is published in its final form.
+While accepted manuscripts are not yet assigned a volume, issue, or page numbers, they can be cited using the DOI and date of e-publication.
 See our Instructions for Authors on how to properly cite manuscripts at this stage.
-The contents of the manuscript may change before it is published in its final form.
-Manuscripts in this section will be removed once they have been issued to a volume and issue, but will still retain the DOI and date of e-publication.
+Manuscripts in this section will be removed once they have been assigned to a volume and issue, but will still retain the DOI and date of e-publication.

-2:1 Block with Wenckebach Mechanism in Children Due to Different Etiologies
+2:1 Block with Wenckebach Mechanism in Children due to Different Etiologies

 DOI: